Accessibility Primer

 • Making sure your images have text-based alternative descriptions

-• Adding captions to videos
+• Adding accurate captions to videos

 What Do I Need to Do?

 Everyone at the University of Oregon who creates or maintains digital content or services is responsible for making sure that content or service is accessible.
-This includes, but is not limited to:

 What If I Need More Help?